gmc-code/PC-using-RTD/docs/index.rst

 Python -> Sphinx -> VSCode -> reStructuredText -> GitHub -> ReadTheDocs

 #.
-Using Python, set up Sphinx to translate the .rst files into HTML (and PDF) file formats.
+Using Python, set up Sphinx to translate the .rst files into html (and PDF) file formats.
 #.
 In VSCode, create plain text source files in reStructuredText (.rst) format.
 #.
 In VSCode, push the documentation changes to a GitHub repository.
 #.
 Set up ReadTheDocs to automatically update via a webhook to GitHub.